 According to a 2019 study by We Are Social, "Internet and Social Media User Statistics", in Turkey, 84 percent of Internet users go online every day and spent average 7 hours for using the internet via any device and 12 percent of the society goes online at least once every week.

 There are 52 million social media users in Turkey.
 Youtube is the most popular social media platform.
 Instagram and Facebook follow Youtube (We are Social 2019).

-According to an online survey published in Reuters Institute's Digital News Report 2016, 73 per cent of surveyed Internet users in urban Turkey said they use social media as a news source, though it has declined from a peak of 73% in 2016.
+According to an online survey published in Reuters Institute's Digital News Report 2018, 66 percent of surveyed Internet users in urban Turkey said they use social media as a news source, though it has declined from a peak of 73% in 2016.
 Among social media platforms, for the news gathering, Facebook is the most used, with 51 percent.
 Youtube is used by 41 percent, Twitter is used by 35 percent.

 Social media is closely monitored by the government.
 President Erdoğan has strongly criticized Twitter - and social media in general - many times, most recently saying that he is "against social media" after the Atatürk Airport bombing in July 2016.